©

 Artistic programming

-In the heart of a preserved natural environment, the Abbey of Noirlac, a place of sound innovation, offers an extraordinary space for artists to create around music and the spoken word, and opens up new paths with local residents and players to listen, think and invent the world of tomorrow.
+In the heart of a protected natural environment, Noirlac Abbey, a place of innovation in sound, offers artists a unique space for creatingmusic and the spoken word, and opens up new ways oflistening, thinking and inventing tomorrow’s world with the local people and stakeholders.

 Self-guided tour of the bocage

-Guided tours and workshops on the Noirlac Abbey website.
+Guided themed tours and workshops on the Noirlac Abbey website.

 Bocage opening times

-Daily self-guided tour with“Escapades nature” audio-guide (FR/EN), downloadable to your smartphone by clicking here.
+Self-guided tour every day with“Escapades nature” audio guide (FR/EN) downloadable onto your smartphone by clicking here.

 Practical info